43 Geography Trivia Questions [With Answers]

 Is there a geography trivia app with ranked matchmaking?

-LearnClash uses an ELO rating system with 8 tiers from Iron to Phoenix.
+LearnClash shows an ELO-style rating across 8 tiers from Iron to Phoenix and computes it with Glicko-2 under the hood.
 You get matched against players near your skill level on any topic including geography.
 Spaced repetition helps you remember capitals, borders, and records long after the quiz ends.

 What geography categories work best for pub quiz rounds?